vsheahan/MCP-Rise-Of-The-Invaders/INTEGRATION_COMPLETE.md

 ## Conclusion

-The MCP: Rise of the Invaders framework is now fully operational with:
+The System Collapse: Rise of the Invaders framework is now fully operational with:
 - ✅ 65 diverse attack templates across 5 attack goals
 - ✅ TinyLlama integration for real LLM testing
 - ✅ Ensemble detector integration for real detection